statecharts/statecharts.github.io/_glossary/exit.md

 ---
 title: Exit
-oneliner: A state stops being an "active" state in a running state machine
+oneliner: A state stops being an active state in a running state machine
 ---

 # Exit